Nuclear Bone Scan

 • Drink plenty of fluids the day before & the day of test so you are well hydrated.

-• NO CAFFINE 12 HOURS prior to test.
+• NO CAFFEINE 12 HOURS prior to test.
 (This includes coffee, tea, cola, & chocolate.)

 • Hold water pill the day of your appointment.
 (This includes coffee, tea, cola, & chocolate.)